-Most of our U.S. personnel continue to operate remotely and in response to our remote workforce strategy, we are in the process of closing most our U.S. leased office locations.
+The health and safety of our employees remains a top priority for our business and most of our U.S. personnel continue to operate remotely.
+In response to our remote workforce strategy, we have closed most of our U.S. leased office locations.
 However, we will be required to continue making our contractual payments until our operating leases are formally terminated or expire.